 How do I learn how to cross stitch?

 Getting started with cross stitch is really simple.
 I learned by buying a DMC kit from my local chain craft store; it had all the needed supplies and decent instructions, too.
 This was a great way to get started with the craft.
+I sell a beginner’s kit in my Etsy shop, which includes an instruction booklet, cross stitching needle, and embroidery scissors, which can get you started on any project!

 Good luck on your first project!